Fresh, homemade pesto is fantastic. But it has a weakness.

 More pesto recipes

-- 1 large bunch fresh basil (4 oz) (115 g) – leaves removed from stems (3 cups lightly packed)
+1 large bunch fresh basil (4 oz) (115 g) – large stems removed (3 cups lightly packed leaves)